 - If viewing training resources simultaneously as to when posting an event, view training resources in a web browser in which you are not logged into dotCMS.

-- Tags (not relationships) are critical to helping to accurately promote your event .
-To figure out what tags to use for your event, look up events or articles that are similar to your event.
-Tags are listed at the bottom of each piece of content, and will give you a good idea of what to use for your event.
+- Tags (not relationships) are critical to helping to accurately promote your event.
+If you are not sure what tags to use, refer to the Tagging Recommendations article.
 Once you have entered several events, you will likely have your own list of common tags to frequently use.
 If you’re part of an Extension team, then your team may also have a list of tags you can use.
 See the Website Content and Tagging Strategy for more information on tags.

 - Make sure to always tag your event “MSU Extension” as well as the tag(s) associated with the website folder(s) in which you are posting your event.

 - Although this list is not exhaustive, here are a few commonly used tags:

 - Virtual - online learning opportunities that run between 1-5 consecutive days (no longer).

 - Ongoing virtual - online learning opportunities that run longer than 5 days.